-The Site Plan is limited to a maximum of up to 65,000 gross square feet of medical/ scientific manufacturing and production uses and associated surface parking.
+The development is limited to a maximum of 65,000 gross square feet of medical scientific manufacturing and production uses.

 2. Height

 The development is limited to a maximum height of 100 feet, as measured from the building height measuring point, as illustrated on the Certified Site Plan.